nlpcloud/nlpcloud-python/README.md

 This is a Python client for the spaCy Cloud API: https://docs.spacycloud.io

-spaCy Cloud serves all the spaCy pre-trained models, and your own custom models, through a RESTful API.
+spaCy Cloud serves all the spaCy pre-trained models, and your own custom models, through a RESTful API, so it's easy for you to use them in production.

 If you face an issue, don't hesitate to raise it as a Github issue.
 Thanks!